semaphoreci/docs/docs/reference/semaphore-changelog.md

     - Heroku 7.41.1 -> 7.42.1

 ### Week of June 8, 2020
-- macOS Mojave image (macos-mojave-xcode11) has been deprecated.
+- The macOS Mojave image (macOS-mojave-xcode11) has been deprecated.

 ### Week of June 1, 2020

-- Additions to the ubuntu1804 image
+- Additions to the Ubuntu1804 image
     - Erlang 23.0

-- Updates to the ubuntu1804 image:
+- Updates to the Ubuntu1804 image:
     - Aws-cli 1.18.59 -> 1.18.68
     - Chromedriver 81 -> 83
     - Google Chrome 81 -> 83